F-Secure Privacy Statement

 - We have a culture of respecting your privacy.

-Our data collection can be categorized as follows:
+Our data collection can be grouped as follows:

 - Service data; the data that we automatically process to provide you with the services that you have requested.
 This also includes the data that you actively submit to us when subscribing to our services.
 This is explained in this policy.